How to Grow Potatoes

 - To prepare the plant bed: loosen the soil up 10 inches deep and add 4 inches of compost on top.

 - Sow the potato seeds at least 4 inches apart.
 Make sure the potato eyes are facing up to the sky.

 - Keep the soil consistently moist.
 Avoid allowing the soil to dry out completely.

 - Potato hilling: As the plants grow, build up a ‘hill’ of soil around them.
 It’s essential to keep the roots covered as the sun will damage the potatoes.

 - Always keep the soil loose around your plants to ensure proper potato growth.

 How to Harvest Potatoes

-Depending on the variety of potato you choose, the harvest time can be anywhere from 60-90 days.
+Depending on the variety of potatoes you choose, the harvest time can be anywhere from 60-90 days.
 When your potatoes are ready, it’s best to harvest them on dry days.

 Harvesting New Potatoes:

 New potatoes can be harvested when the plants start to flower.
-The soil should be loose enough where you can reach down and collect.
+The soil should be loose enough where you can reach down and collect it.

 Harvesting Mature Potatoes:

 When the potato plants start to turn brown and die back, it usually signals that your potatoes are ready to harvest.
 To access your potatoes, use a pronged tool to pry up the plants.

-Beans, corn and cabbage will grow well with your potatoes and improve the flavour of them.
+Beans, corn and cabbage will grow well with your potatoes and improve their flavour.
 Herbs such as basil, parsley, and sage will attract beneficial insects that will help protect your potatoes.
 Marigolds are also excellent at keeping many pests away.

 Hopefully, this information has helped you learn how to grow potatoes.
 If you have any questions or comments, please use the comment section below.